01 of 27

 Do you have a romanticized vision of a gazebo in your yard?
-Before getting too carried away, consider some practicalities, like cost, the size of your yard, the size of the structure, cost and availability of materials and who is going to build it.
+Before getting too carried away, consider some practicalities, like cost, the size of your yard, the size of the structure, availability of materials, and who is going to build it.
 Depending on the scope of the project, you may have to get plans approved by your city, which could take months.
 Also think about the foundation, water drainage, plumbing, electricity, where it will be located and what kind of activities you'd like to do in your gazebo.

 02 of 27

 A Mediterranean yard in Santa Barbara, California features a gazebo built with redwood (for its durability and resistance to insects) and extra-large posts that provide structural and visual significance.
 Designed by Charles McClure Landscape Architects, the structure includes custom-made Sunbrella drapes hung on metal curtain rods.
 All hardware is hidden for a clean look.Continue to 3 of 27 below.

 03 of 27

 A small hexagonal gazebo sits at the edge of a lily pond designed by Garcia Rock and Water Design for a private home in Santa Barbara.Continue to 5 of 27 below.

 05 of 27

 Jenna Bayer Garden Design created a modern gazebo for a yard in Palo Alto, California using steel-engineered posts and shade sails with 70% filtration from an Australian company.Continue to 6 of 27 below.

 A timber-framed teahouse creates a perfect transition on a steep slope between the house and terraced patio with a built-in hot tub and lower lawn.
 Designed and built by Minglewood, LLC and partnering contractors, the gazebo is equipped with removable screens.
 Lattice beneath the structure stores gardening equipment.Continue to 7 of 27 below.